Yarraman, Queensland: Education

+Yarraman State School is a government primary and secondary (Prep–9) school for boys and girls at 17 John Street (26.8415°S 151.9767°E).
+In 2017, the school had an enrolment of 163 students with 15 teachers (13 full-time equivalent) and 19 non-teaching staff (11 full-time equivalent).
+In 2022, the school had an enrolment of 187 students.

+The nearest government secondary school providing Years 10 to 12 education is Nanango State High School in Nanango to the north.

 Amenities

 The Yarraman Library and Post Office are located on the corner of Toomey and Douglas Streets, and offer access to wireless internet.
 The Toowoomba Regional Council refurbished the library in 2016 including new furnishings, paint, and an accessible parking space and toilet.

 The Yarraman Memorial Pool is located in Margaret Street, on the New England Highway.

 The Blackbutt Yarraman branch of the Queensland Country Women's Association meets at the QCWA Hall at 65 Coulson Street in Blackbutt.

-It has a community radio station Wild Horse FM 99.7.
+Yarraman has a not-for-profit community radio station Wild Horse FM 99.7 which began broadcasting in 2002.
+The station is housed in the Historic Yarraman Heritage House.

 Yarraman has three churches: St Philip's Anglican Church, Our Lady of Dolours Catholic Church, and Calvary Lutheran church.

+Attractions

 Yarraman is the northernmost destination of the Brisbane Valley Rail Trail for walking, cycling and horse riding.
+The trail commences at Yarraman Station Park in McNeil Street (26.83870°S 151.99094°E).